pip-services/pip-services-docs/content/en/toolkit/recipes/data_conversion/index.md

   </tr>
   <tr>
     <td>to_long_with_default</td>
-    <td>Converts a value into a long or returns a default when the conversion is not possible.</td>
+    <td>Converts a value into a long or returns a default value when the conversion is not possible.</td>
   </tr>
   <tr>
     <td>to_nullable_long</td>